 - Add in a teaspoon of lemon zest to the batter for lemon blueberry mini muffins.

 - Bake full-sized muffins instead of mini muffins using a lined cupcake tin.
+Fill each muffin cup ⅔ of the way full, and adjust the baking time as needed.

 - Mix in mini chocolate chips for an extra sweet muffin!